gqty-dev/gqty/.changeset/grumpy-clouds-notice.md

 '@gqty/react': minor
 ---

-Upgraded to the new core
+Upgrade to the new core